jeonpierre/Rugby-Data-Analysis/README.md

 Firstly this involved removing the duplicates from the data with the inbuilt funcitons.
 - TRIM & PROPER to standardise Text and Spacing
 - Find / Replace to remove special characters
-- Standardising Date format to YYY-MM-DD.
+- Standardising Date format to YYYY-MM-DD.

 Additional Steps involved: